 Graduates in the Chinese department, whose theses are listed below, have worked on Chinese literature spanning more than two thousand years of history, from the Yellow Emperor's Inner Classic through Cyberfeminist poetics, from medieval Buddhist poetry through contemporary documentary film, and everything in between.
-Students in Comparative Literature also work closely with Chinese faculty on topics related to Chinese literature, and their theses can be found listed on the Chinese Studies website.
+Individually they demonstrate intellectual creativity, careful and critical research, innovative use of primary and secondary sources, accurate translation, incisive literary analysis, and clear and compelling writing.
+Collectively they show the wide range of potential areas, topics and methodologies Chinese seniors can address.

 - Jake Buck.
 Tales to Crack a Smile: A Translation and Analysis of Qǐyán lù